ductwork/ductwork.github.io/advanced/configuration.md

 ## `pipeline.polling_timeout`

 This configuration value is similar to the other polling timeout configurations.
 The pipeline advancer process will query for pipelines whose last step is completed and needs advanced.
 If no pipelines are returned or all have been advanced then the process will sleep for the configured amount of seconds.
+The default value is **1** (second).

 ```yaml
 default: &default